 Cross-training and strength training are also essential components for helping you reduce the risk of injuries and run faster.

-Overall, interval training is a type of training that can benefit first time marathon runners all the way up to experienced runners and Olympic marathon runners.
+Overall, interval training is a type of training that can benefit first-time marathon runners, experienced runners, and Olympic marathon runners.

-Make sure to always do a thorough warm up and cool down after any type of speed training.
+Always warm up thoroughly and cool down after any speed training.

 As your fitness level improves, you can incorporate shorter distances in your speed sessions at a faster pace combined with longer intervals at lactate threshold or half marathon pace to prepare you for race day.